 Day 1: Arrival Stemnitsa

 Arrival in Stemnitsa from Athens or Kalamata airport.
-There are many restaurants, taverns, and cafes, and you will also have the chance to visit the Menalon trail office in the village’s central square for a briefing before setting off on your hike.
+There are many restaurants, tavernas and cafes, and you will also have the chance to visit the Menalon Trail office in the village’s central square for a briefing before setting off on your hike.